erenesto/gralig-docs/src/pages/markdown/docs/dark-mode/tr.md

 ## Düzenlemek ya da Eklemek

-If you will use new mode or overwrite existing mod, you should create `$modes` map and add your mod inside it.
-If you will use more than one mode, you should use same key names for each mode.

 Yeni bir mod oluşturmak isterseniz ya da hali hazırda olanı değiştirmek isterseniz, öncelikle `$modes` adında bir map oluşturup istediğiniz modları içerisine ekleyebilirsiniz.
 Birden çok mod ekleyecekseniz, her biri için aynı isimde keyler oluşturmalısınız.

 Örnek;